FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 This menu handles basic operation of modules, like connecting, disconnecting and renaming.
 Some of these actions are contextual, and depend on the block, or the number of modules selected.

-!> Note that there is no undo in SPAT Revolution.
+!> Note that there is no undo in _SPAT Revolution_.
 Think twice before operating and save regularly.

 ### Remove selected